 BCS and Biowaivers is a Focus Group that belongs to the Special Interest Group on Regulatory Sciences.

-- Provide a worldwide and independent platform for scientific discussion among academia, industry and regulators on the possibilities and the limitations of biowaivers for in vivo bioequivalence studies.
+- Provide a global, independent platform for scientific discussion among academia, industry and regulators on the possibilities and the limitations of biowaivers for in vivo bioequivalence studies.

 - Bertil Abrahamsson, AstraZeneca, Sweden: email@example.com (photo: click here)

 - Rodrigo Cristofoletti, National Health Surveillance Agency (ANVISA), Brazil: firstname.lastname@example.org (photo: click here)